bitsondatadev/trino-getting-started/dolphinscheduler/README.md

-If you want to view the task log, please click the workflow instance from the workflow instance list, then find the task you want to view the log, right-click the mouse and select `View Log` from the context dialog, and you can see the detail log of the task.
+If you want to view the task log, please click the workflow instance from the workflow instance list, then find the task you want to view the log, right-click the mouse and select `View Log` from the context dialog, and you can see the detailed log of the task.

-You can the task task print the `Hello DolphinScheduler` and `Ending...` which is same as we define [in the task](#create-tasks).
+You can the task print the `Hello DolphinScheduler` and `Ending...` which is the same as we define [in the task](#create-tasks).

 ![view-log](./gif/view-log.gif)